Skip to main content

 M

 Speaking of cyberpunk, no open-world list would be complete without mentioning Cyberpunk 2077.
-It’s still rough around the edges on last-gen consoles, but Xbox Series X can handle its demanding requirements without too many hiccups.
-Several updates since launch have made it a much better game than it was in 2020, with improved stability and hundreds of squashed bugs bringing it closer to what fans expected Cyberpunk 2077 to be at launch.
+There’s no reason to even try this title on last-generation consoles, but Xbox Series X can handle its demanding requirements without too many hiccups now that it has hit 2.0.
+Several updates since launch have made it a much better game than it was in 2020, with improved stability, reworked skills, new mechanics, and hundreds of squashed bugs bringing it closer to what fans expected Cyberpunk 2077 to be at launch.
 Whether you’re hacking into minds, barreling down highways in supercars, or ducking behind cover in frenetic shootouts, Cyberpunk 2077 still manages to bring a fantastic open world to the table — despite some of its flaws.

 Saints Row: The Third Remastered